optimas-org/optimas/doc/source/user_guide/basic_usage/running_with_simulations.rst

        simulation_directory : str
           Path to the simulation folder where the output was generated. output_params : dict
-          Dictionary where the value of the objectives and analyzed parameters will be stored.
+          Dictionary where the value of the objectives and observables will be stored.
 There is one entry per parameter, where the key is the name of the parameter given by the user.